treyhunner/treyhunner.github.com/source/_posts/2020-11-26-python-cyber-monday-sales.markdown

 ### Brian Okken's Pytest book (Pragmatic Bookshelf)

-Pragmatic Bookshelf is offering 40% off all books with the code turkeysale2020, including Brian Okken's [Pytest book](https://pragprog.com/titles/bopytest/python-testing-with-pytest/) which is just $10 with the coupon.
+Pragmatic Bookshelf is offering 40% off all books with the code turkeysale2020, including [Brian Okken's Pytest book](https://pragprog.com/titles/bopytest/python-testing-with-pytest/) which is just under $15 with the coupon.

 ### No Starch Press Python books